-Semantic information of the environment can give insight into its traversability.
-For example, intuitively, the sky and buildings are untraversable to ground robots, while the road is traversable to an autonomous vehicle.
-Therefore, semantics can be used as another source of observations available for traversability mapping.
-Moreover, it is expected to achieve better traversability inference performance when the correlations are leveraged.
+Semantics of the environment can provide an important insight into its traversability.
+For instance, we know the sky and buildings are untraversable to ground robots, while the road is traversable to an autonomous vehicle.
+Therefore, we argue that semantics can be used as another source of observation available for traversability mapping, and a better traversability inference performance is expected when the correlations are leveraged.